design-guru/galacticConquerors/README.md

-# galacticConquerors
+# Galactic Conquerors

-This app uses javascript/jquery to create a 1v1 RPG.
+This app uses javascript/jquery to create a 1v1 RPG with characters/abilities stored in object driven programming.

 How to play?
 1. select your hero (any purple unit) on the play field